Lyapunov control-inspired strategies for quantum combinatorial optimization: Introduction

 Here, we explore a new connection between quantum algorithms and quantum control theory, and develop strategies for quantum combinatorial optimization inspired by the theory of \emph{quantum Lyapunov control} (QLC).
 In particular, this article provides an expanded discussion of the details of these strategies, beyond that contained in \cite{magann2021feedbackbased}.
 Importantly, these QLC-inspired strategies do not involve any classical optimization.
 Instead, they use measurement-based feedback to assign values to the quantum circuit parameters.
 We show that this feedback-based procedure yields a monotonically improving solution to the original combinatorial optimization problem, with respect to the depth of the quantum circuit.

 The remainder of this article is organized as follows.
-We begin by describing certain aspects of QLC.
-We then introduce a Feedback-based ALgorithm for Quantum OptimizatioN (FALQON) inspired by this QLC framework, and discuss extensions that can be used to improve performance, including the addition of a reference perturbation, the implementation of an iterative procedure, and the introduction of additional control functions.
+We begin by providing background on QAOA, as motivation for this work.
+This is followed by a description of certain aspects of QLC.
+We then introduce a Feedback-based ALgorithm for Quantum OptimizatioN (FALQON) inspired by QAOA and QLC, and discuss extensions that can be used to improve performance, including the addition of a reference perturbation, the implementation of an iterative procedure, and the introduction of additional control functions.
 We then discuss applications of FALQON towards solving the MaxCut problem.
-To this end, we provide numerical illustrations of the ideal performance of FALQON towards solving MaxCut on 3-regular graphs, and we also explore how it performs in the presence of measurement noise.
+To this end, we provide numerical illustrations of the ideal performance of FALQON towards solving MaxCut on 3-regular graphs, and we also explore how it performs in the presence of measurement noise, and how its performance compares to that of QAOA.
 We go on to discuss how FALQON can be used to boost the performance of QAOA in NISQ applications, and explore connections to quantum annealing.
 We conclude with an outlook.